pymaitre/resmip/docs/source/tutorials/dicom_rtdose.rst

     There is currently no support for saving DICOM RT Dose files.

-Dicom RT Dose files can be imported with `srmip` after having imported the referenced series:
+Dicom RT Dose files can be imported with `resmip` after having imported the referenced series:

 .. testcode:: python
     :hide:

     from pathlib import Path

-    from srmip.image import Image
+    from resmip.image import Image
-    from srmip.dose import Dose
+    from resmip.dose import Dose

     dicom_ct_directory = Path.cwd().parent / "tests" / "Dicom" / "dicompyler_img"